Guidelines for Transfer/Dual Degree in Computational Biology

 1 Students who take 15-210 will need to also take 15-150; this course is not required for the B.S. in Computational Biology but can count as an elective.

-Students may apply for transfer by the mid-semester break in the semester when the last of the six required courses will be completed.
-In the case of courses in progress, the mid-semester grades will be used in the QPA calculation.
-The decision to allow transfer will be made by committee based on the student’s academic performance (in the specified courses and in their courses overall if necessary), additional involvement in SCS and other computing-related activities, and availability of space in the student’s class level.
-Students should consult the SCS Undergraduate office for complete information concerning minimum requirements, instructions and deadlines.
+Students interested in transferring to computational biology or completing a dual degree in computational biology should first make an appointment for an initial consultation with the undergraduate program director, Phillip Compeau.
+Students should then apply for transfer using SCS's online transfer form by the mid-semester break in the semester when the last of the six required courses will be completed.
+In the case of courses in progress, mid-semester grades will be used in the QPA calculation.
+The decision to allow transfer will be made by a committee with the advice of the associate dean for undergraduate programs based on the student’s academic performance (in the specified courses and in their courses overall if necessary), additional involvement in SCS and other computing-related activities, and availability of space in the student’s class level.
+Students should consult the SCS Undergraduate office for up-to-date information concerning minimum requirements, instructions and deadlines.

 Fall semester: Mid-semester break (last Friday of first half of the semester)